-Individuals are able to choose between two core packages – consisting of a respectable number of channels at the same very competitive price – and opt to include ‘Extras’ for an additional cost.
-These range from generic bundles like Comedy Extra, increased Cloud DVR storage, and sought-after premium channels such as Showtime.
+Sling TV’s popularity stems from its focus on both flexibility and affordability – conveyed in their marketing imperatives to 'Take Back TV' and 'Stop paying too much for TV'.
+Individuals can choose between three core packages and opt to include ‘Extras’ for an additional cost.
+These range from generic bundles like Hollywood Extra, increased Cloud DVR storage, and sought-after premium channels like Showtime (for which new subscribers can now get a trial free for a month).
 There’s plenty of scope to make Sling TV work for you – whether you’re after variety, great value, or a bit of both.

-With Disney Plus now also vying for your precious dollars, we’re going to break down how Sling TV prices and deals compare with the key platforms in the on demand and live TV streaming market.
+With Disney Plus now taking a bite out of the TV streaming market however, we’re going to break down how Sling TV prices and deals in 2020 compare with other platforms in the on demand and live TV streaming market.

 - Read more: our guide to the best TV streaming services